navpil/navpil.github.io/gupai/solitaires.md

 # Solitaires

-Solitaires are games for one person.
-Solitaire games with Chinese dominoes can be divided into two groups.
-The first use classic triplets.
-Others are limited to classic pairs.
+Solitaire games are games for one player.
+They can be divided into two groups.
+The first group uses classical triplets.
+The second group is limited to classical pairs.

-Solitaires using classic triplets are much more interesting, because in such games the same tile can belong to different triplets and you have to think about where to use it.
-Such games include:
+Solitaire games based on triplets are usually more interesting.
+In these games, the same tile may belong to different triplets, so you have to decide carefully where to use it.
+This creates real choices and makes the game more strategic.

+These games include:

  - [Clearing the Rows](/gupai/solitaires/guo-wu-guan.html)
  - [Game of Zen](/gupai/solitaires/zen.html)
  - [Eight trigrams](/gupai/solitaires/eight-trigrams.html)

-The second type of solitaire uses only pairs and the choice of how to use the tiles is obvious.
-Accordingly, these games are much simpler, I devoted only one page to them.
-I also included a memory game among solitaires, but in fact it can be played by two or even three people.
+The second type of solitaire uses only pairs.
+In these games, the choice is usually obvious, so they are much simpler.
+For this reason, I describe them all on a single page.

+I also included a memory game in this section.
+Although it is presented as a solitaire, it can also be played by two or even three players.

  - [Description of solitaire with pairs](/gupai/solitaires/pairs-solitaires.html) .